 Terms of Reference

-- To review and determine the principles and policies governing the pay, incentivisation and other aspects of the total reward package of ARB’s staff.
+- To review and recommend to the Board the principles and policies governing the pay, incentivisation and all other aspects of the total reward package of ARB’s staff.

-- To receive information about movements in the external pay and reward market affecting the recruitment and retention of ARB’s staff, which may include an external review of the pay and reward package offered, and advise the Board and Executive accordingly.
+- To receive information about developments in external pay and reward, which may include commissioning expert advice, and advise the Board and Executive accordingly.

-- To receive an annual report on how the policies governing pay and reward are being adhered to.
+- To consider and recommend to the Board the total reward package for staff, on an annual basis.
+To receive reports on how the policies governing the total reward package are being adhered to.

 - To consider and make recommendations to the Board (in accordance with Section 2 of the Architects Act) for the appointment, and where necessary, the performance management and removal of the Chief Executive.